[Exclusive] EU leaders to raise alarm on eastern 'destabilisation'

 It also welcomed "mutual recognition of the Covid-19 digital certificates in place for Armenia, Georgia, the Republic of Moldova and Ukraine, and soon for Azerbaijan, allowing for safer and easier travel to and from the EU".

-And it spoke of possible deal on "a common international [phone] roaming space", helping people stay in touch across borders without paying exorbitant prices.
+And it spoke of possible deal on "a common international [phone] roaming space", helping people to stay in touch across borders without paying exorbitant prices.

 Meanwhile, Azerbaijan as well as Belarus has long stood out in the EU's eastern club for its authoritarian regime.

-But for all that, Azerbaijan's president Ilham Aliyev planned to sign to be "bound by our joint determination to further strengthen democracy and the rule of law in our societies", the draft text indicated.
+But despite previous empty promises, Azerbaijan's president Ilham Aliyev was to be "bound by our joint determination to further strengthen democracy and the rule of law in our societies", according to the draft statement he planned to sign.

-And he planned to sign to help "eradicate hate speech and revanchist sentiments, promote and mainstream gender equality, [and] protect human rights".
+He was also to help "eradicate hate speech and revanchist sentiments, promote and mainstream gender equality, [and] protect human rights", the declaration said.